Landlord responsibilites in Scotland

 If you’re a landlord, you’ll need to pay tax on your rental income.
 We spoke to tax specialists for their tips on completing a self-assessment form as a landlord

-The team has plenty of experience in taking care of rental properties and offers a fully managed property service, so you don’t have to worry about dealing with maintenance issues yourself.
+The team has experience in taking care of rental properties and offers a fully managed property service, so you don’t have to worry about dealing with maintenance issues yourself.
 We will keep you updated as to maintenance costs and what needs done in your property, so you are kept informed at all stages.

 Get in touch with ESPC Lettings to get advice about property maintenance and find out more about our full property management service.